 Spalding CSD is overseen by a five-member Board of Directors elected to serve for four years.
 The Spalding CSD Board meets the third Friday of each month at 3 p.m. in the Eagle Lake Community Center at 502-907 Mahogany Way, Susanville, CA 96130.
 Agendas and minutes for most board meetings as far back as 2017 are available on the Spalding website.
-However, agendas and minutes for some meetings are not readily available online.
+However, minutes for a few 2023 BOD meetings (September 15, October 20th, November 17th) and all 2024 BOD meetings are not readily available online.

 Ethics training is required once every two years, beginning with an odd-numbered year (AB 1234, Chapter 700, Statutes of 2005).
 Training is available online at the State of California Fair Political Practices Commission (FPPC) website.
-Ethics Training Certificates for Chairman Mike Arnold, Director Larry Doss, and Director Ed Lawson for 2023 are available on the District's website.
-Director Ted Thomas has a 2022 Ethics Training Certificate available online.
-Director Randy Aubrey has no proof of Ethics Training Certificate for any year.
-Director Aubrey should ensure his Ethics training is up-to-date to limit liability for the District.
+An up-to-date Ethics Training Certificate for Director Ted Thomas, Director Larry Doss, and Director Ed Lawson is available on the District's website.
+Director Frank Muse and Director Barbara Willard currently have no proof of Ethics training on the website.
+It is important to note Director Frank Muse's term began in November 2023 while Director Barbara Willard's term began in March 2024.
+It is recommended that both Directors complete the required Ethics training as soon as possible to ensure compliance and limit liability for the District.

 Statement of Economic Interest, or Form 700, must be submitted annually to indicate transparency in economic interests as required by the Political Reform Act of 1974 (California Government Code Sections 81000-81003).
 Each Board Member is recommended to submit a new Form 700 each year, even if the economic interests have stayed the same.
-All of Spalding CSD's Board Members have current filings of Forms 700 with the FPPC, indicating transparency in their economic interests.
-Copies of these filings are available online on the District's website.
-Director Larry Doss filed Form 700 after the due date of April 3.
-FPPC states a late fine may be imposed if a statement is filed past the due date.4 When filing Form 700, it is for the previous year, so filing in 2023 is for the 2022 year.
-All Directors should ensure that their 2023 forms are appropriately filled out for the previous year.
+Form 700s are completed for the previous year, so a 2024 reporting covers January 1 through December 31 of the previous calendar year unless otherwise noted.